SerenaTetart/Numerical_Analysis/README.md

   1.0000
 ```

-Knowing that, what we need is to factorize A into triangular matrixes so that we can apply the equation above.
+Knowing that, what we need is to factorize A into triangular matrixes so we can apply the equation above.

 #### LU factorization: